FilipDominec/rystiat/README.md

     yourscript__height=234.56__width=-5e5__depth=20
     yourscript__height=234.56__width=-5e5__depth=25

+Every directory will be accompanied with a similarly named script file, where rystiat changes the definition of parameters given on the command line.
+One of these parameters may have the syntax like

+    depth=FROM..TO..STEP

+which determines the parametric scan as illustrated above.

 Any processing of the simulation data is up to you; you can do this in the postprocessing script.
+You may find useful to run [plotcommander](https://github.com/FilipDominec/plotcommander) to compare the results.